emmanbarcelon31-a11y/spatiotemporal_isolation/README.md

-# spatiotemporal_isolation
+# The Spatiotemporal Isolation Constraint: A New Look at the Fermi Paradox
-Python simulation codes for the spatiotemporal isolation constraint.
+Python simulation codes and figures for the spatiotemporal isolation constraint.